Newman-Advanced-CS/DSYS/README.md

 ### Installation
 In IntelliJ:
 - Create a new project from version control
-- Paste the link for this repo in the 'src' field.
+- Paste the link for this repo into the 'URL' field.
 ```
 https://github.com/Newman-Advanced-CS/DSYS
 ```